 In addition to a set of general Google Analytics reports, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.

-It also includes real-time tracking for number of visitors, acquisition channels and traffic sources details.
-It installs the latest Google Analytics tracking code and allows full code customization, while also allowing you to track events such as downloads, emails, outbound links, affiliate links and fragment identifiers.
+It also includes real-time tracking for the number of visitors, acquisition channels and traffic sources details.
+It installs the latest Google Analytics tracking code and allows full code customization, while also allowing you to track events such as downloads, emails, outbound links, affiliate links, and fragment identifiers.